a-canda/XCode-Learning-Projects/README.md

 # XCode-Learning-Projects
-This is a compilation of App project files that I have completed in my attempt to learn how to code Swift on Xcode.
+This is a compilation of App projects that I have completed in my attempt to learn how to code Swift on Xcode.

 These projects were completed while studying a Udemy course online, "IOS 17, SwiftUI 5, & Swift 5.9: